 Traditional Nubian architecture in Kerma

-The trip to Sudan that we propose for the New Year 2022 will delve into the Nubian culture, its legacy and its living culture.
+In our trips to Sudan we like to delve into the Nubian culture, their legacy and living culture.
 With a type of responsible tourism we try to stop the depopulation of the Nubian villages in the interior that preserve beautiful houses decorated with engravings.

 Nubian merchant couple